LacunaSoftware/WebPkiSamples/Java/README.md

 This folder contains a web application written in Java that shows how to use the [Web PKI component](https://webpki.lacunasoftware.com/).

-For other languages, please visit the [project root](https://github.com/LacunaSoftware/WebPkiSamples).
+For other languages, please visit the [repository root](https://github.com/LacunaSoftware/WebPkiSamples).

-You can run the sample without any license as long as you access the web application on localhost.
-In order to execute the project outside of localhost, you'll need a license for the Web PKI component.
+You can run the sample without any license as long as the web application is running localhost.
+In order to run the project outside of localhost, you'll need a license for the Web PKI component.
 If you don't have one, [request a free trial license](https://webpki.lacunasoftware.com/#/Contact/GetTrial).

 If you need test certificates for development or staging environments, [click here](https://github.com/LacunaSoftware/WebPkiSamples#test-certificates).